 Donald Trump is unscripted.
 He speaks with no notes and takes pride in the fact that he does not use a prompter.
 His style is in sharp contrast to many politicians.
 They tend to be carefully scripted, with “talking points” that are polished by highly paid consultants.

 Trump’s tone is conversational.
 Regardless of the size of the crowd, he intersperses his remarks with rhetorical questions and waits for an audience reaction.
 This helps him to connect with the audience.
 It shows Trump’s authentic self.

 So go ahead and communicate a shortcoming.
-Be natural on stage.
+Be natural.
 Be your authentic self.
-It can be a great way to establish a connection with the audience and it makes your message more concrete in their minds.
+It’s a great way to establish a connection with the audience and it makes your message more concrete in their minds.